 If you have been called for a disciplinary at work it can be an enormously worrying time and no doubt you will be feeling a lot of stress.
+It is incredibly important that you are well prepared and know your rights.
 Here are some tips to help you prepare for your disciplinary hearing;

 - If you have been suspended you need to be aware this could be particularly ominous.
-Suspension should not be done lightly and normally is only activated where the conduct could be construed as ‘gross misconduct’.
+Suspension should not be done lightly and is normally only activated where the conduct could be construed as ‘gross misconduct’.
 Gross misconduct is conduct that could warrant instant dismissal with no previous warning(s) being issued and no notice pay paid.
-Suspension has also been recently deemed in an employment tribunal case as not always a ‘neutral’ act, so employers should not suspending employees without serious consideration.
-Suspension prior to a disciplinary hearing should always be on full pay.
+Suspension isn’t always the right course of action, read more from HR Solver about suspension.

-- From your perspective think about the role of the person hearing the disciplinary and making the decision about your ongoing employment.
+- Think about the role of the person hearing the disciplinary and making the decision about your ongoing employment.
 What do they want to hear?
-Remember their main task is to be fair and objective and weigh the case up in a balanced way.
-Any chairman of a disciplinary is tasked with determining;
+Remember their main task is to be fair and objective and weigh the case up in a balanced way, determining;

 - The depth and fairness of the investigation and supporting evidence.